vinaybajjuri58/hire-ai/supabase.md

 - `@qdrant/js-client-rest` - Official Qdrant JavaScript client
 - `openai` - OpenAI API client for generating embeddings
-- `pdf-parse` - For extracting text from PDF resumes
+- `pdf-parse-debugging-disabled` - Forked PDF text extraction (do NOT use pdf-parse@1.1.1)
 - `uuid` - For generating unique IDs for Qdrant points

 ### 3. Create a Qdrant Service